mromanelli9/mromanelli9/README.md

 Experienced in the engineering consulting industry and the academic sector.
 Proficient in Python, JavaScript, Docker, and more.

-Passionate about applied machine learning, data privacy, cybersecurity, and cryptocurren- cies.
+Passionate about applied machine learning, data privacy, cybersecurity, and cryptocurrencies.
 Looking for remote work or open-source projects.

 #### Recent projects